Instant Pot Voodoo Pasta

 - Pour in the beer, stir it in with the meat and vegetables and allow the meat and veggies to simmer in it for 2 minutes

 - Next, add in the broth, crushed tomatoes, creole seasoning, seasoned salt, pepper, sugar, garlic powder, onion powder, Italian seasoning, oregano and frozen okra, (if using).
 Stir everything together very well

 - Lastly, add in the pasta BUT DO NOT STIR (or you may have issues coming to pressure).
 Simply press and smooth the pasta down with a spoon so it’s submerged in the broth (it’s okay if it peaks above a little)

 - Secure the lid and hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” for 6 minutes at High Pressure

 - While the pasta’s cooking in the pot, mix The Fromage (that means “cheese” in French) ingredients together in a bowl

 - When the pasta’s done cooking, perform a quick release.
 Then, add the tomato paste (make sure you do this AFTER pressure cooking ant not before) and give everything a good stir

-- Finish it off by adding in the cheese mixture and stir for another two minutes until totally melded into the sauce -OR- if you prefer it without the dairy and like it with just a meat and tomato base, simply leave out The Fromage and serve as is!
+- Finish it off by adding in the Fromage mixture and stir for another two minutes until totally melded into the sauce -OR- if you prefer it without the dairy and like it with just a meat and tomato base, simply leave out The Fromage and serve as is!

 - If you want it on the spicier side, add more Tabasco and crushed red pepper flakes to taste